toopay/toopay.github.io/about.md

 I'm not those type of structured person which have Evernote or Google Calendar to organize their life.
 So i need a place to put things i want to remember, this blog is one of them.

-All contents here are written by Taufan Aditya (thats me), and if you enjoy my blogs and you want to motivate me to write more, [buy me a beer](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=XQGLBB3YAT66E).
+All contents here are written by Taufan Aditya (thats me), and if you enjoy my blog and you want to motivate me to write more, [buy me a beer](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=XQGLBB3YAT66E).

 ### Author